apache/flink/docs/content/docs/deployment/overview.md

 `main()`.
 This problem can be more pronounced when the Client is shared across users.

-Building on this observation, the *Application Mode* creates a cluster per submitted application, but this time, the `main()` method of the application is executed on the JobManager.
+Building on this observation, the *Application Mode* creates a cluster per submitted application, but this time, the `main()` method of the application is executed by the *JobManager*.
 Creating a cluster per application can be seen as creating a session cluster shared only among the jobs of a particular application, and torn down when the application finishes.
 With this architecture, the *Application Mode* provides the same resource isolation and load balancing guarantees as the *Per-Job* mode, but at the granularity of a whole application.

-Executing the `main()` on the JobManager allows for saving the CPU cycles required, but also save the bandwidth required for downloading the dependencies locally.
-Furthermore, it allows for more even spread of the network load for downloading the dependencies of the applications in the cluster, as there is one JobManager per application.
+The *Application Mode* builds on an assumption that the user jars are already available on the classpath (`usrlib` folder) of all Flink components that needs access to it (*JobManager*, *TaskManager*).
+In other words, your application comes bundled with the Flink distribution.
+This allows the application mode to speed up the deployment / recovery process, by not having to distribute the user jars to the Flink components via RPC as the other deployment modes do.

 {{< hint info >}}
+The application mode assumes that the user jars are bundled with the Flink distribution.

-In the Application Mode, the `main()` is executed on the cluster and not on the client, as in the other modes.
-This may have implications for your code as, for example, any paths you register in your environment using the `registerCachedFile()` must be accessible by the JobManager of your application.
+Executing the `main()` method on the cluster may have other implications for your code, such as any paths you register in your environment using the `registerCachedFile()` must be accessible by the JobManager of your application.
 {{< /hint >}}

 Compared to the *Per-Job* mode, the *Application Mode* allows the submission of applications consisting of